godotengine/godot-docs/classes/class_buttongroup.rst

 Description
 -----------

 Group of :ref:`BaseButton<class_BaseButton>`.
 The members of this group are treated like radio buttons in the sense that only one button can be pressed at the same time.
+Some types of buttons (such as :ref:`CheckBox<class_CheckBox>`) may have a special appearance for this state.

 Every member of the ButtonGroup should have :ref:`BaseButton.toggle_mode<class_BaseButton_property_toggle_mode>` set to ``true``.